- “Move ahead in time to when you have an accident.”

 - Personal growth through greater self-knowledge

-- Broadening perspectives through having revisited a wider range of experiences and cultures
+- Broadening perspectives through revisiting a wider range of experiences and cultures

 - Regaining personal empowerment

-These benefits are seen and unseen, known with the mind and with the heart.
+These benefits are both seen and unseen, known by the mind and the heart.
 These benefits are physical, spiritual, psychological, emotional, and material.
 Of course, the richest gains will be those most important to you and that you take the time to integrate into your awareness and character.

-In my clinical and personal experiences, I find that by exploring other lifetimes, we discover there may be experiences from the past that are at the root of the issues being presented today.
-At the same time, strength and perspective can be drawn from our past experiences that will lend a treasure of wisdom and knowledge that quickly resolves immediate challenges.
+In my clinical and personal experience, exploring other lifetimes can reveal past experiences that may be at the root of current issues.
+At the same time, strength and perspective can be drawn from our past experiences that will lend a treasure of wisdom and knowledge that quickly resolve immediate challenges.

 Why Do We Forget Our Past Lives?